Patronage (Capital Credits)

 The amount a member-owner earns in a given year is based upon the total dollar billing for that year.
 The sum of the member-owner's bills for the year is multiplied by a percentage to determine the allocation.

-Can these monies be used to pay their electric bill?
+Can this be used to pay their electric bill?

 No. These funds are not available to the member-owner until a future date.